wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_abandontransaction.md

 ---
-title: dash:abandontransaction \[POST\] {disallowed}
+title: abandontransaction  {disallowed} - Dash
-description: Marks an in-wallet transaction and all its in-wallet descendants asabandoned.
-This allows their inputs to be respent.
+description: Example code for the abandontransaction  {disallowed} json-rpc method. Сomplete guide on how to use abandontransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters